Contents

 Along with Target's backup beepers, air exchanger noise is what I consider to be the biggest problem in Fridley neighorhoods.
 These are wrongly designed air exchangers, installed on wrongly located industrial buildings.

 Target did make adjustments to their air exchange system in 2019 after receiving complaints.
 It had been significantly out of legal range and had a particularly harsh sound quality.
 The most recent time I checked, it is still out of legal range -- registering 53 dB at the edge of the woods in Locke Park even during the 7 PM to 7 AM hours (when the legal limit is 50 dB).
-While their air exchanger is not the dominant noise inside my house with my windows closed -- as it had been prior to 2019 -- I do still hear it inside my house with the windows closed and loudly inside my house with the windows open.
+While their air exchanger is not the dominant noise inside my house with my windows closed -- as it had been prior to 2019 -- I do sometimes hear it inside my house with the windows closed and especially inside my house with the windows open.
 Wind direction, wind speed and humidity all affect how loud it is at my house.

 -----------------------------------------------------------